 - a.
 After completion of its review, the committee will come to its decision and submit to the candidate and the provost an evaluation of the candidate and a recommendation either for or against the granting of tenure.
 A copy of this evaluation, with recommendations, is also sent to the department chair [and/or the dean of the School of Theology] and the dean of the faculty and academic dean. - b.
 The provost transmits to the president the committee's recommendation along with the provost's own evaluation and recommendation.
 The provost sends a copy of the evaluation and recommendation to the candidate, department chair, [and/or dean of the School of Theology], Human Resources, the dean of the faculty, the academic dean, and chair of the Rank and Tenure Committee. - c.
-The president reviews these materials and then forwards the file and the recommendations of the committee and the provost, along with the president's own recommendation, to the college's Executive Committee of the Board of Trustees for the final decision in the case of candidates holding CSB contracts and to the university's Board of Trustees, in the case of candidates holding SJU contracts.
+The president reviews these materials and then forwards the file and the recommendations of the committee and the provost, along with the president's own recommendation, to the college's [university's] Executive Committee of the Board of Trustees for the final decision.
 Any decision to end a probationary appointment as an outcome of this review process must follow the procedures in Section 2.13.3, "Non-reappointment of Probationary Faculty."
 The president will notify the candidate and the department chair in writing whether his or her recommendation to the Executive Committee was positive or negative and, in the case of a negative recommendation, will indicate the grounds on which the recommendation was made. - d.
 The provost informs the candidate of the Board's decision as soon as possible.